gucluahmt/thinkorswim_trade_data_validator/README.md

 ---

-## 👤 My Role as a Business Analyst

-As a Senior Business Analyst, I designed the full pipeline and took ownership of:
+As a Business Analyst, I designed the full pipeline and took ownership of:

 - Defining validation rules for order execution data
 - Writing Python-based logic to simulate real trading behavior